sopechris/goodbad/notes.md

 Got the first streamlit prototype up and running (upgraded logo1.png for greater quality and did some designing).
 A bit slow when loading the page, but pretty fast afterwards.

 Did the sidebar, and tried a bunch of options but finally went for the checked list.
-In the future, I'd like to get dropdowns for religion and psychology, as well as philosophy.
+In the future, I'd like to get dropdowns for religion as well as philosophy.

 ---